What We Believe

 Although little children are too young to decide for themselves about faith in Jesus, and therefore should not yet be baptised, that does not mean that God does not care for babies and little children.
 The Bible says that Jesus wanted parents to bring their little children to Him to be blessed.

 “Jesus called the children to him and said, “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Luke 18:16.

 As a church we gladly pray for God’s blessing for little Children, asking God to help their parents and the whole church family, as they commit to bring them up to know and understand what it means to live as a Christian.
 This would normally take place in a dedication service for the child.

-The Evangelical Alliance Statement of Faith explains what we believe like this:
+Our Statement of Faith explains what we believe:

 We believe in…

-- The Lord Jesus Christ, the only son of God, who came to live on earth and born of the virgin Mary; truly divine and truly human, yet without sin.
+- The Lord Jesus Christ, the only son of God, who came to live on earth and born of the virgin Mary, is both divine and truly human, yet without sin.

 - It is the acceptance of the sacrifice of Jesus on the cross that makes sinful believers “at one” with a holy God.
 He died in our place, paying the price of sin, and defeating evil, so reconciling us with God.